SteveDoyle2/pyNastran/README.md

 on January 25, 2016 and as such pyNastran is moving to [github](https://github.com/SteveDoyle2/pynastran).
 New commits will now be made on github.
 The wiki is currently in the process of being migrated to github.

-Git is harder to get used to, but gets rid of a lot of the pain of branching and merging.
-Also, a lot of useful tools (e.g. readthedocs) just work with Github that don't work well with other hosting services.
-Checkouts and updates are also many, many fimes faster.

 ## pyNastran v0.7